Saryace/saryace.github.io/_pages/about.md

 * Soil and Biogeochemistry
 * Soil Physics + R

-Currently I am pursuing a doctor's degree in Enginnering Sciences.
+Currently I am pursuing a doctor's degree in Engineering Sciences.
 My research is focused on laboratory and field studies related to soil science and environmental studies, specifically in soil physics.
 Also, I am at proficient R, focusing on statistics and predictive models, having experience teaching workshops in this topic.